| The Program at Maui Community College

 Note: Current information and links are posted whenever time permits.
 Contact John Pye directly for the most recent information on program and student opportunities.

-The Maui Community College Program:
+The UH Maui College Program:

-The Maui Community College Space Grant Program is part of the University of Hawaii Space Grant College Consortium, funded by a grant from NASA.
+The UH Maui College Space Grant Program is part of the University of Hawaii Space Grant College Consortium, funded by a grant from NASA.
 The program promotes studies in areas concerned with the understanding, utilization, or exploration of space, and with the investigation of the Earth from space.
 Related fields of study include astronomy, engineering, adaptive optics, computer sciences, geology, meteorology, oceanography, physics, social sciences, and the life sciences.
-The program offers opportunities to conduct research or participate in internship projects by providing fellowships (monetary awards) to support students working on approved projects.
+The program offers opportunities to conduct research or participate in internship projects by providing stipends (monetary awards) to support students working on approved projects.

 Previous Space Grant projects have included astronomical observations utilizing telescopes and other astronomical instrumentation, remote sensing studies of the Earth, satellite design, robotics, computer programming related to astronomical observations and data analysis, and helping construct a small observatory (including the dome and automated telescope) for research projects relating to asteroids, satellites, and space debris.